What Is a Static IP Address and How Does It Work?

 Each of these use cases shows how a static IP can bring clarity and control to your connection, whether for business, personal use, or something in between.

-FAQs on Static IP Internet Connection
+FAQs on Static IP Address

 Can I switch from a dynamic IP to a static one anytime?